KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 This article describes the KeyboardKit emoji engine.

-Emojis are an important part of the typing experience.

-KeyboardKit provides you with an ``Emoji`` type, that provides you with unicode and emoji information, an emoji localization engine, etc.
+KeyboardKit provides you with an ``Emoji`` type that has unicode and emoji information, an emoji localization engine, etc.

 [KeyboardKit Pro][Pro] unlocks emoji categories, keyboards, skintones, version information and much more, when you register a valid license key.
 Information about these Pro features can be found at the end of this article.